 Mt Rushmore National Memorial

-Undoubtedly one of the nation’s most recognized and iconic attractions, the Mt Rushmore National Memorial is as popular as you’d expect, drawing in almost 3 million people a year.
+Undoubtedly one of the nation’s most recognized and iconic attractions (and one of the most popular places to go in South Dakota), the Mt Rushmore National Memorial draws in almost 3 million people a year.
 The 60 ft stone faces really are a sight to behold and represent 150 years of American history.

 The best time to arrive is early morning, just as the sun is coming up and when the crowds are pretty much non-existent.
 For a closer look at the breathtaking sculpture, find the Presidential Trail, a half-mile of shaded pine forest with amazing views of the memorial.